Emily C. Blackman: Early life

 Blackman was born in Gilbertsville, New York, on July 15, 1826.
 Her parents were Dr. Josiah Blackman (1794–1875) and Clarissa Blackman (née Camp; d.
 1864).
 In 1829, they moved to Binghamton, New York.
 In 1836, they moved again, this time to Montrose, Pennsylvania.
 She gained much of her early education at the Montrose Academy.
 At some point, she studied music in New York City and Philadelphia.

 Blackman had two sisters, neither of whom were alive in 1900.

 Career

-Blackman became an assistant teacher at the Montrose Academy in 1841 or 1842 at the age of fifteen.
-She went on to teach at schools in Towanda and Chester, as well as in Wisconsin and Illinois.
+Blackman became an assistant teacher at the Montrose Academy in 1841 or 1842 at the age of 15.
+She went on to teach at schools in Towanda and Chester, Pennsylvania, as well as in Wisconsin and Illinois.
 Blackman taught a range of subjects, including music.
 Between 1866 and 1868, she also taught at a Freedman's School in Okolona, Mississippi.

 In 1873, after four years of research and writing, Blackman published a history of Susquehanna County, Pennsylvania.
 It was titled History of Susquehanna County, Pennsylvania and was published in Philadelphia by Claxton, Remsen, & Haffelfinger.
-The book was well-received by critics at the time, and has been described as "a most carefully compiled and meritorious work, in the preparation of which she spent four years of earnest and painstaking research and labor" as well as "excellent and commendable".
+The book was well received by critics at the time, and has been described as "a most carefully compiled and meritorious work, in the preparation of which she spent four years of earnest and painstaking research and labor" as well as "excellent and commendable".
 She also frequently contributed articles and letters to the local press.